AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-28-least-squares-fitting.md

 And here's the resulting graph with our polynomial fit to the data:

-{% include picture.html img="best-fit2" ext="jpg" alt="The best-fit parabola to the data we were given." %}
+{% include picture.html img="best-fit2.jpg" alt="The best-fit parabola to the data we were given." %}

 Looks like a pretty good fit to me!